How to get more reviews on Amazon? It’s the age-old question. There’s no easy answer, but that shouldn’t stop you from trying.

 Current review policies have more to say about violations than they do about acceptable ways to get reviews on Amazon.
 But there is one long-running and completely safe way of getting reviews, and that is the Amazon Vine program.
 It used to only be available to vendors, and had a hefty price tag.

 But after a federal investigation in 2019, Vine was also made available to sellers who sign up for Brand Registry.
-To join, sellers need to pay $1,000 per ASIN and give away products to Amazon’s reviewers.
+To use this, sellers need to give away products to Amazon’s reviewers.
 Of course, there is no guarantee of getting positive reviews.

 Participating reviewers are known as Vine Voices.
 These are experienced and vetted Amazon users with no prior record of review bias.
 They review products for free and keep them, and instead of the “Verified Purchase” badge, their reviews come with a “Vine Voice” marker.